westonwill/data-science-101-cwe-materials/curriculum/02-materials/lesson.md

 | Maths | score 1 | score 2 | ... | Average|
 | Stats | score 1 | score 2 | ... | Average|

+> Instructor Note:
+>
+> Check: With one minute left, have one student share their answer with the class.

 ***